anmol098/waka-readme-stats/README.md

 </details>

 - And you!
-If ever you are using it right now and you are not on the list please tell us by sending a [Special Mention](https://github.com/anmol098/waka-readme-stats/issues/new/choose) issue :blush: we are glad to add you in the list.
+If ever you are using it right now and you are not on the list please tell us by sending a [Special Mention](https://github.com/anmol098/waka-readme-stats/issues/new/choose) issue! :blush: \
+  We will be glad to add you in the list.

 Made with :heart: and Python 🐍.